MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

 ---
 lab:
     title: 'Read text in images'
-    description: 'Use optical character recognition (OCR) to locate and extract text in images.'
+    description: 'Use optical character recognition (OCR) in the Azure AI Vision Image Analysis service to locate and extract text in images.'
 ---

 # Read text in images

 Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
-The **Azure AI Vision** service provides an API for reading text, which you'll explore in this exercise.
+The **Azure AI Vision** Image Analysis service provides an API for reading text, which you'll explore in this exercise.

 This exercise takes approximately **30** minutes.